 - “Seeds of change” by Nancy Strunk Kirby

-- “Charity begins at this Aurora Home” by Jenette Sturges
+- “Charity has beginning at this Aurora Home” by Jenette Sturges

 - “Durbin visits Emmanuel House” by Stephanie Lulay